Aluminium metal core PCB

 MCPCB, Metal Core PCB, thermal PCB – whichever name you prefer, they all use a base metal material as the heat spreader portion of the circuit board.
 It is widely used in LED Products.

-Base metals in the MCPCB are used as an alternative to FR4 or CEM3 boards to dissipate heat away from critical board components and more minor crucial areas such as the metal heat sink backing or metallic core.
+Base metals in the MCPCB are an alternative to FR4 or CEM3 boards to dissipate heat away from critical board components and minor crucial areas such as the metal heat sink backing or metallic core.

 The metal core of the thermal PCB can be aluminium (aluminium core PCB), copper (copper core PCB or a heavy copper PCB) or a mixture of special alloys.
 The most common is an aluminium core PCB.